MPMakris/Photo_Pro/To-Do-List.md

 ### TO DO LAST DAY:
-* Add an array of images in index page showing what software stack you used, get their icons online.
 * Finish Model Page.
 Just hard code some numbers in and use some of the the .png's produced.
-* Fix graphs on overview page - remember that the functions on the .js file should be corrected like how I did on the .js page for prevoius photos.
-* Add an empty picture box on the submit photo page.
 * Add a picture of me to the front index page.
 * UPDATE the model that is used for prediction to the all-categories model, if possible.
 * Work on the write up on app and/or on github to include more references to CrispDM.

 ### Scripting Fixes